-South Staffordshire Water's abstraction licence at its River Severn Works is a joint licence with Severn Trent Water, and up to 1/3 of the licence can be used to supply Wolverhampton (Severn Trent supply area).
-In addition, the site licence is linked to Severn Trent Water's abstraction licence further downstream on the River Severn.
+South Staffordshire Water's abstraction licence at the River Severn Works is a joint licence with Severn Trent Water, and up to 1/3 of the licence can be used to supply Wolverhampton (Severn Trent supply area).
+In addition, the licence at the River Severn Works is linked to Severn Trent Water's abstraction licence at its own works, further downstream on the River Severn.
 The total abstraction from the two sites cannot exceed 431 Ml/d.